w3c/wai-tutorials/source/images/decorative.html.erb.md

 order: 3
 ---

-Decorative images are those that do not add information, for example because the information provided by the image is already provided by adjacent text or because the image is included for visual interest only.
+Decorative images are those that don't add information.
+For example, the information provided by the image might already be given using adjacent text or the image might be included for visual interest only.
 In these cases, a null (empty) `alt` text needs to be provided (`alt=""`) so that they can be ignored by assistive technologies such as screen readers.
-This is because text values used for this type of image would add audible clutter to the screen reader output, or could distract users if the topic is different from that in adjacent text.
+This is because text values used for this type of image would add audible clutter to screen reader output or could distract users if the topic is different from that in adjacent text.

 If the `alt` attribute is not included (even though empty) some screen readers will announce the image's file name.
 Whether to treat an image as decorative or [informative](informative.html) is a judgement that only the author can make, based on the reason for including the image on the page.
 Images may be decorative when they are:

 -   Visual styling such as borders, spacers, and corners
 -   Supplementary to link text to improve its appearance or increase the clickable area
--   Illustrative of adjacent text but do not contribute information (“eye-candy”)
+-   Illustrative of adjacent text but not contributing information (“eye-candy”)
 -   Identified and described by surrounding text

 {::nomarkdown}